Can Asset Transfer & Asset Protection Policies Alter Poverty Dynamics in Northern Kenya?

 Although there is a growing literature on the impacts of drought insurance and graduation programs, there is still much to learn.
 Furthermore, the cost-effectiveness of various implementation strategies and leveraging potential complementarities remains mostly unstudied.

-We are implementing a randomized control trial (RCT) consisting of IBLI and REAP interventions in Samburu County of Kenya.
+We have implementing a randomized control trial (RCT) consisting of IBLI and REAP interventions in Samburu County of Kenya.
 The RCT contains four treatment arms: control, only REAP, only IBLI, and REAP + IBLI.
-A baseline, midline, and endline survey of 1,890 participating households will be collected in 2018, 2020, and 2022, respectively.
+A baseline, midline, and endline survey of 1,890 participating households are bing collected in 2018, 2020, and 2022, respectively.

 Index Based Livestock Insurance (IBLI)